 Today we are proud to still operate the cranberry bog that my grandfather, John began construction of in the fresh meadows of Carver.

 The Dry Harvest

-Fresh Meadows Farm is dry harvested for high quality fresh and frozen fruit.
+Fresh Meadows Farm is dry harvested for high-quality fresh and frozen cranberries.
 Dry harvesting, once the predominant means of harvesting cranberries throughout the industry, today accounts for less than five percent of the total cranberry harvest.
 The vast majority of cranberries are wet harvested for the process market.
 The wet harvest techniques allow for a very efficient means of moving large quantities of fruit from the vines in a short period of time.
-These cranberries are utilized in juice, craisins and an assortment of other cranberry products available on the market.
+These cranberries are utilized in juice, craisins, and an assortment of other cranberry products available on the market.

 Give us a try!